Been gardening for more years than I can count. Here are some of my favorite plants and tips to help you get the most out of your gardening.

-The main colors of holiday cactus are white, pink, red, purple and salmon-orange.
+The main colors of the holiday cactus are white, pink, red, purple, lavender, cream, and salmon-orange.
 The red variety is very pretty against the green of the stems.
 A variety called " Kris Kringle " has the truest red color.

 The white color brings some bright color to your home or office in the winter months.
 Some of the white varieties have a secondary color in the stamen and interior of the flower.

 The orange variety is especially pleasing in the fall months.
 Many bloom in October through November.
 "Xmas Fantasy" has much more pale, almost peach blooms, that are tinged with purple and feature purple stamens

 Most commonly, the varieties are also known as Thanksgiving cactus normally flower a month before Christmas.
 The varieties are known as Christmas Cactus flowers in or around late December.

 Another member of the group sold as holiday cacti is the Easter cactus (Hatiora gaertneri; synonym Rhipsalidopsis gaertneri), which flowers primarily in the spring and sporadically throughout the year with pink or red flowers.

 Flowering can last up to 7 to 8 weeks if the plants are kept at 68 ºF.

 The pink and purple varieties are the most common of the holiday cactus.
 The hues of these plants range from pale pink blush through to the darkest purple.

 No matter what holiday cactus you chose, you are going to be pleased with these plants.
 Even if you think that you have a brown thumb, you can have huge success with any holiday cactus that you chose.